 And that is why, in times of coronavirus, it is better to make sure the community waste is handled internally as much as possible.
 In case of an infection within the community, one can rest easy that the virus shall not travel outside the gates with the waste.

 There is tangible Return On Investment in Community Composting and Waste Segregation.

 - The community saves thousands of rupees as fines to be paid to local governments for not managing their wastes sustainably or according to Government mandates.

-- A 300+ community spends INR 45000 per month to get rid of their wet waste through an empanelled vendor.
+- A community with 300+ units spends INR 45000 per month to get rid of their wet waste through an empaneled vendor.
 One time investment on Community Composting is INR 10 Lacs.
 Monthly expenditure comes down to INR 10000.
 In approximately a little more than two years, the community breaks even on the investment made.
 And thereafter, continues to save on waste disposal.
 The surplus compost generated can be sold off to relevant vendors outside the community, bringing in more revenue.

 The Q&A Session :

 Q1.
 What is the investment to start Community Composting?

 A: There is a capital cost to it.
 Initial one time investment per family is INR 3000.
 And then a nominal recurring cost of INR 100-200 per family per month in a residential community.
 Aghas can be used for community composting.
 However, this is dependent on the number of units in a community.
 Communities larger than 1000 units need to look at other solutions.

 Q2 : Can non-veg or greasy leftover food particles be composted?

 A : Yes.
 They can be composted in Aghas.
 No separate process is required.
 The advantage of a natural method of composting is almost anything can be composted.
 With a machine, a lot more precaution about separating waste is required.

 Q3.
 How should a Community go about only leaf composting?